lmeee/ambf_pbd_markdown/markdown.md

 # weekly track

 ## Spring 2021, Week 8 May 17th to May 23th
-  - implement single hinge joint differential simulation using tiny simulator based on CPPAD.
+  - implement single hinge joint differential simulation differentiate with respect to pendulum length using tiny simulator based on CPPAD.
+  - Scene include one hinge joint (1 dof).
+We predefine a ground truth simulation with a set link length (say length is 2), the trajectory is collected (position, velocity, acceleration).
+Then for each simulation with different link length, we can collect the trajectory and calculate the loss function (say norm of difference between trajectory and ground truth).
+Then we get a loss function with input link length and output error of current simulation.
+Then we initialize a link length (say link length is 1) and update link length based on the gradient descent and find optimal value.
   - take pendulum_sys_id.cpp as sample, add my PBD simulation as third_party project and switch the simulation in original file to PBD.
   - code can be executed now, but gradient is not computed correctly.
 Also, when input is not changing, the cost change.
   - ![image](https://user-images.githubusercontent.com/51052629/119650324-88c30580-bdd8-11eb-9dfb-fde9e0d38724.png)